 Getting tested for coronavirus outside the Netherlands

 If you are abroad and develop COVID-19 symptoms, contact the local health service and get tested.
 Don’t travel anywhere – not even back to the Netherlands – until your symptoms have disappeared.
+When you travel to the Netherlands, a negative test result is mandatory and you are strongly advised to self-quarantine for 10 days.

 I’m currently abroad and have become infected with coronavirus.
 What should I do?